darshanpandhi/darshanpandhi.github.io/README.md

 4. Select the desired theme.
 5. Click **Select theme**.

 And that's all.
 You have successfully hosted your Resume online.

-To check that out, just navigate to _yourGitHubUsername_.github.io website just as showin in the GIF below.
+To check that out, follow the animated GIF added below.
+Navigating to _yourGitHubUsername_.github.io website should give you the desired result you have been waiting for.

 ### Animated GIF